Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Syntax and Semantics

 \subsection{Semantics}

-We construct a call-by-value big-step operational semantics, inspired by \citet{lunden2023automatic}, describing how to evaluate terms $\term \in T$.
-Such a semantics is a key component when formally defining the probability distributions corresponding to terms $\term \in T$ (e.g., the distribution in Figure~\ref{fig:running:posterior} corresponding to the program in Figure~\ref{fig:running:base}) and also when proving various properties of PPLs and their inference algorithms (e.g., inference correctness).
-See, e.g., the work by \citet{borgstrom2016lambda} and \citet{lunden2021correctness} for full formal treatments and correctness proofs of PPL MCMC and SMC algorithms.
+We construct a call-by-value big-step operational semantics, based on Lundén et al.~\cite{lunden2023automatic}, describing how to evaluate terms $\term \in T$.
+Such a semantics is a key component when formally defining the probability distributions corresponding to terms $\term \in T$ (e.g., the distribution in Fig.~\ref{fig:running:posterior} corresponding to the program in Fig.~\ref{fig:running:base}) and also when proving various properties of PPLs and their inference algorithms (e.g., inference correctness).
+See, e.g., the work by Borgström et al.~\cite{borgstrom2016lambda} and Lundén et al.~\cite{lunden2021correctness} for full formal treatments.

-For the purpose of this paper, we use the semantics to formally define what it means for an evaluation to suspend.
-We use this definition to state the soundness of the suspension analysis in Section~\ref{sec:sus} (Theorem~\ref{thm:main}).
+We use the semantics to formally define suspension, and use this definition to state the soundness of the suspension analysis in Section~\ref{sec:sus} (Theorem~\ref{thm:main}).
 We use a big-step semantics, as we do not require the additional control provided by a small-step semantics.
-Figure~\ref{fig:semantics} presents the full semantics as a relation $\rho \vdash \term \sem{u}{s}{w} \termv$ over tuples $(P, T, S, \{\false{},\true{}\}, \mathbb{R}, V)$.
-Here, $S$ is a set of \emph{traces} capturing the random draws at \ttt{assume} during evaluation.
+For example, we do not concern ourselves with details of termination, as the soundness of the analysis relates only to terminating executions.
+Fig.~\ref{fig:semantics} presents the full semantics as a relation $\rho \vdash \term \sem{u}{s}{w} \termv$ over tuples $(P, T, S, \{\false{},\true{}\}, \mathbb{R}, V)$. $S$ is a set of \emph{traces} capturing the random draws at \ttt{assume} during evaluation.
 Intuitively, $\rho \vdash \term \sem{u}{s}{w} \termv$ holds iff $\term$ evaluates to $\termv$ in the environment $\rho$ with the trace $s$ and the total probability density (i.e., the accumulated weight) $w$.
 We describe the suspension flag $u$ later in this section.

 Most of the rules are standard and we focus on explaining key properties related to PPLs and suspension.
-We first consider the rule (\tsc{Const-App}), which uses a $\delta$-function for intrinsic operations.
+We first consider the rule (\tsc{Const-App}), which uses the $\delta$-function to evaluate intrinsic operations.

 \begin{definition}[Intrinsic arities and the $\delta$-function] For each $c \in C$, we let $|c| \in \mathbb N$ denote its \emph{arity}.
 We also assume the existence of a partial function $\delta: C \times C \rightarrow C$ such that if $\delta(c, c_1) = c_2$, then $|c| > 0$ and $|c_2| = |c| - 1$. \end{definition}